Reformed Christianity: Sacraments

 The Westminster Confession of Faith limits the sacraments to baptism and the Lord's Supper.
 Sacraments are denoted "signs and seals of the covenant of grace."
 Westminster speaks of "a sacramental relation, or a sacramental union, between the sign and the thing signified; whence it comes to pass that the names and effects of the one are attributed to the other."
 Baptism is for infant children of believers as well as believers, as it is for all the Reformed except Baptists and some Congregationalists.
 Baptism admits the baptized into the visible church, and in it all the benefits of Christ are offered to the baptized.
-On the Lord's supper, Westminster takes a position between Lutheran sacramental union and Zwinglian memorialism: "the Lord's supper really and indeed, yet not carnally and corporally, but spiritually, receive and feed upon Christ crucified, and all benefits of his death: the body and blood of Christ being then not corporally or carnally in, with, or under the bread and wine; yet, as really, but spiritually, present to the faith of believers in that ordinance as the elements themselves are to their outward senses."
+On the Lord's supper, the Westminster Confession takes a position between Lutheran sacramental union and Zwinglian memorialism: "the Lord's supper really and indeed, yet not carnally and corporally, but spiritually, receive and feed upon Christ crucified, and all benefits of his death: the body and blood of Christ being then not corporally or carnally in, with, or under the bread and wine; yet, as really, but spiritually, present to the faith of believers in that ordinance as the elements themselves are to their outward senses."

 The 1689 London Baptist Confession of Faith does not use the term sacrament, but describes baptism and the Lord's supper as ordinances, as do most Baptists, Calvinist or otherwise.
 Baptism is only for those who "actually profess repentance towards God", and not for the children of believers.
 Baptists also insist on immersion or dipping, in contradistinction to other Reformed Christians.
 The Baptist Confession describes the Lord's supper as "the body and blood of Christ being then not corporally or carnally, but spiritually present to the faith of believers in that ordinance", similarly to the Westminster Confession.
 There is significant latitude in Baptist congregations regarding the Lord's supper, and many hold the Zwinglian view.